North Central News

 Before you’re up against an official college application deadline, junior year is a great time to talk to friends or family members who are in college or have recently graduated, to learn about their experiences.
 You can also do some digging online and attend college fairs to speak with college representatives and get a better feel for the programs and opportunities available at different schools.
 As you do this, compile a list of the schools that interest you, as well as the programs and majors that you might wish to pursue.

 Junior year is also an ideal time to visit a few local colleges.
 Being on campus, touring facilities, and hearing from current students and professors will start building your sense of what the college experience is all about.

 Finally, consider talking to a guidance counselor at your school to make sure you are aware of any early deadlines you may want to consider for your top schools.
 Some examples include school-specific college scholarships or early decision deadlines, just to name a few.

 Summer Before Senior Year

 Between trips to the beach and the pool, spend some time during the summer before your senior year to sketch out your college application “game plan.”
 You might take the opportunity to visit a few schools that are further away from home.
 But even more importantly, it’s time to compile your list of target schools—i.e. the schools you’re strongly considering applying to.
-Research college application deadlines as well as aid and scholarship opportunities.
-While most college applications aren’t due until the winter or early spring of your senior year, some schools have early application deadlines in the fall.
+You'll want to do research on college application deadlines as well as any aid, scholarship or college grant, opportunities.
+While most college applications aren’t due until the winter or early spring of your senior year, some schools have earlier application deadlines in the fall.

 Many schools require or encourage application essays and letters of recommendation.
 While no one wants to think about “homework” over the summer, it’s better to check some of these items off your to-do list now so you don't have to take on the extra burden of writing your college essay during the school year.
 You might also have better luck asking your teacher to work on a letter of recommendation over the summer.
 Getting a headstart on these things could be your answer to how to get into the college of your dreams.